• Skip to primary navigation

 For this letter cookie cake, you can customize the shortbread by cutting it into whatever letter you want!
 In order to help you cut an even letter each time, download this template to help you out.

-All you need to do is print out the template, cut it out, and use it as a guide while cutting out the dough.
+All you need to do is print out the template, cut it out, and use it as a guide while cutting the dough.

 Shortbread Cookie